spacetelescope/jwst/docs/jwst/jump/description.rst

 for use by multiple observatories.

 The keywords ``PRIMECRS`` and ``EXTNCRS`` are set in this step.
-The ``PRIMECRS`` keyword is the number of prime cosmic rays found per thousand pixels per second.
+The ``PRIMECRS`` keyword is the number of primary cosmic rays found per thousand pixels per second.
 The ``EXTNCRS`` keyword is the number of extended events (snowball and shower) per million pixels per second.